Frequently Asked Questions

 How often do you update?

-Generally, we try to post a new story every week, but updates have been a bit more sporadic lately.
+Back in the day, I tried to post a new story every week, but updates have been a bit more sporadic lately.
 Some posts are features, while others are quick reviews.

 How do I get in touch?